-ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a NET.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a neuroendocrine tumor (NET).
 Use the menu to see other pages.

-This section explains the types of treatments that are the standard of care for a NET.
-“Standard of care” means the best treatments known.
-When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
+This section explains the types of treatments, also known as therapies, that are the standard of care for a NET.
+“Standard of care” means the best treatments known and are usually based on strong evidence from past clinical trials.
+When making treatment plan decisions, you are also encouraged to discuss with your doctor whether clinical trials are an option.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
-Clinical trials are an option to consider for treatment and care for all stages of cancer.
+Clinical trials are an option for all stages of cancer.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 Treatment options and recommendations depend on several factors, including:

 The primary site, which is where the NET began

 Whether the tumor is functional, meaning whether it releases hormones and causes related symptoms

 Stage, which is where the tumor is located in the body

 Grade and degree of differentiation, which is how fast the cells are dividing

 Pace of growth